toliva/ConnectivityContent/apis/01-Availability, Rates, Restrictions, Booking and Reservations/01-Expedia-QuickConnect-Avail-&-Rates-API/03-guides.md

 ### Go Live phase
 After soft launch is over (usually it takes one week), the connectivity will be officially up and running in production and other properties can be connected.

 ## Guidelines
-Due to the high volume of hotels updating their rates and availability information on Expedia through an XML interface, Expedia QuickConnect enforces the following:

-- Expedia does not support connection to the QuickConnect Service directly via IP Address, as this address is subject to change without notice.
-If the EQC partner generally prefers IP Addresses for communication performance reasons, it may consider implementing an address caching strategy to reduce DNS lookups for the URLs.
-Additionally, if partner whitelists outbound connections, it must do so using a URL pattern rather than an IP range, as Expedia cannot guarantee a specific IP range / subnet.

 ### Basic Connectivity Requirements
 In order for properties to use the Expedia QuickConnect solution, they must meet the following requirements:
 - Have a reliable connection to the Internet
 - Be able to initiate HTTPS connections to Expedia QuickConnect servers and provide authentication (username/password)
+- Be able to connect using Expedia QuickConnect URL.
+Expedia does not support connection to the QuickConnect Service directly via IP Address, as this address is subject to change without notice.
+If the EQC partner generally prefers IP Addresses for communication performance reasons, it may consider implementing an address caching strategy to reduce DNS lookups for the URLs.
+Additionally, if partner whitelists outbound connections, it must do so using a URL pattern rather than an IP range, as Expedia cannot guarantee a specific IP range / subnet.
 - Be able to generate XML documents conforming to Expedia QuickConnect schemas (XSD)
 - Be able to send changes to rates and availability using XML messages
 - Be able to retrieve bookings (reservations, modifications and cancelations) using XML messages